-Arbour Theatre Company is a Brisbane-based independent theatre company that creates vibrant, meaningful moments for the stage.
-Arbour brings together local artists and creators in local spaces, and tells stories that are audacious, beautiful, and anchored in the perspective of those that live right here on Meanjin land.
+Arbour Theatre Company is a Bathurst-based independent theatre company for young people under 35 that creates vibrant, meaningful moments for the stage.
+Arbour brings together local artists and creators in local spaces, and tells stories that are audacious, beautiful, and anchored in the perspective of those that live right here on Wiradyuri land.

 Arbour aims to foster the artists of the future, to give space for young people to grow into their creative practice, and discover new methods of theatre and expression.

 Arbour Theatre Company was started in 2020, by Co-Founders